Apple testing search tags in App Store to narrow down results

-San Francisco: Apple is reportedly testing a new tag feature on the App Store to narrow down search results in popular app categories, making it easier for the users to find specific types of apps.
+San Francisco, April 9 (IANS) Apple is reportedly testing a new tag feature on the App Store to narrow down search results in popular app categories, making it easier for the users to find specific types of apps.

 Recently, some users had noticed that searching for popular terms like "photos" or "adventure games" brings up additional tags.